 1. Tell Me About Yourself

 Almost every interview will begin with this seemingly simple question.
 While you may be tempted to provide the interviewer with every detail about your professional and personal life, many aren’t looking for such a long-winded answer.
 Instead, keep your introduction short and to the point.
-Highlight what you’re most proud of, what suits the position best or what makes you right for the job.
+Highlight what you’re most proud of, what suits the position best, or what makes you right for the job.
 While “Tell me about yourself” is a classic interview opener, another closely related prompt is “Walk me through your resume,” on which we have covered detailed insights here.

 2. What Made You Apply for This Position?